-Take a look at a book authored by a WB Native:
+Take a look at this fine patriotic American book authored by a WB Native:

 Click here to buy this book